 City of Thunder Bay - Recreation and Culture Division

 Grants to Ontario nonprofit organizations and individual artists in eligible areas for projects that benefit local communities.
-Funding is intended for programs in the focus areas of youth, culture, and social services.
-Two types of grants are available: Operating Grants and Sustaining Grants.
+Funding is intended for programs that focus on the areas of youth, culture, and social services.
+Emphasis will be placed on inclusive organizations that accommodate for needs related to race, ancestry, place of origin, color, ethnic origin, citizenship, creed, sex (including pregnancy and gender identity), sexual orientation, age, marital status, family status, and disability.
 Eligible applicants are located in Thunder Bay.

 Operating Grants are designed to support a variety of nonprofit community, youth, and cultural organizations that have an ongoing presence in Thunder Bay and a track record of providing quality programming and/or services.
 Operating Grant eligible expenses include:

 Sustaining Grant: After successfully completing five (5) years of operating funding from the City, City Council may consider placing an applicant into the Sustaining Grant category.
 This Grant is intended to support an organization with a proven track record.
-It is available on an on-going basis in terms at a maximum of five (5) years to well-established nonprofit organizations that work to provide a service to the City of Thunder Bay, its residents and visitors.
+It is available on an ongoing basis in terms ranging from one (1) to five (5) years.
+Sustaining Grants are allocated to well-established non-profit organizations that work to provide a service to the City of Thunder Bay, its residents, and visitors.

 GrantWatch ID#: 157588